Avram Iancu: Later years

-Avram Iancu agreed to disarm as soon as the Austrians took over, and wrote a detailed report to the new Governor of Transylvania, General Ludwig von Wohlgemuth (in 1850).
+Iancu agreed to disarm as soon as the Austrians took over, and in 1850, he wrote a detailed report to the new Governor of Transylvania, General Ludwig von Wohlgemuth.
 In order to avoid suspicion of Romanian separatism, the document does not mention the contacts with the Wallachians.
 As the Austrians granted the abolition of serfdom, they also forbade all representative institutions in Transylvania.
-While Hungarian nationalism was slowly fitting in the pattern that would make the Ausgleich acceptable for both sides involved, the Romanian option raised more and more irritation.
-The revolutionary zeal it had found under Iancu, although profiting the Monarchy, could also prove to be a weapon used for very different goals (the Austrians were especially fearful that the Greek Orthodox faith of the Romanians would accommodate itself with Pan-Slavism, completing the gap between Serbia and the Russian Empire).
+While Hungarian nationalism was slowly fitting in the pattern that would make the Ausgleich acceptable for both sides involved, the Romanian option caused increasing irritation.
+The revolutionary zeal it had found under Iancu, although profiting the monarchy, could also prove to be a weapon used for very different goals (the Austrians were especially fearful that the Orthodox faith of the Romanians would accommodate itself with Pan-Slavism, completing the gap between Serbia and the Russian Empire).